Celarius/spin-framework/readme.md

 Spin is a application framework for making Web UI's and REST API's quickly and effectively with PHP.
 It uses [PSR standards](http://www.php-fig.org/psr/) for most things, and allows for plugging in almost any PSR compatible component, such as loggers, HTTP libraries etc.

+NOTE: This framework is in ALPHA stage - Not ready for production

 # Features
 * PHP 7.1+
 * Composer driven in all components